 An unintended consequence of the MGP industry was adverse effects on the environment from coal tar and various by-products.

-Temporary Closure of the East Fourth Street Extension
+The East Fourth Street Extension Has Re-Opened

 The work is being performed in cooperation with the New Jersey Department of Environmental Protection and the City of Plainfield.
 For more information visit www.plainfieldmgp.com, call the PSE&G Project Information Line at (888) 970-1006, or email questions to comments@PlainfieldMGP.com.